-9.1.1 Carbon dioxide emissions of motor vehicles
+10.1.1 Carbon dioxide emissions of motor vehicles

-A carbon dioxide (CO2) emissions levy is charged on new passenger motor vehicles and double-cab vehicles.
+A carbon dioxide ( $CO_2$ ) emissions levy is charged on new passenger motor vehicles and double-cab vehicles.
 The emissions levy is in addition to the current ad valorem luxury tax on new vehicles.
 The levy is based on certification provided by the vehicle manufacturer.

-The current levy on passenger vehicles is R132 per gCO_2/km on emissions exceeding the threshold of $95gCO_2/km$ and the levy on double-cab vehicles is R176 per gCO_2/km on emissions exceeding the threshold of $175gCO_2/km$.
+From 1 April 2024, the levy on passenger vehicles will increase from R132 to R146 per $gCO_2$ km on emissions exceeding the threshold of $95gCO_2$ /km and the levy on double-cab vehicles will increase from R176 to R195 per $gCO_2$ /km on emissions exceeding the threshold of $175gCO_2$ /km.
 The tax is included in the price of the vehicle before calculating the VAT payable on the sale of the vehicle.

-9.1.2 Carbon emissions
+10.1.2 Carbon emissions